avaturn/pygltflib/README.md

 * 1.14.4
   * Add `GLTF.export_image` method to export images from an GLTF2 file to any location (Khac Hoa Le)
   * remove extraneous print message when loading extensions (Michael Daw)

-* 1.14.3
-  * add ability to save data directly in the uri field to `save_to_bytes` (Israel)
-  * fix issue where attributes field is shared between two instances of Primitive (Konstantin Sinitsyn)

 See [CHANGELOG.md] (https://gitlab.com/dodgyville/pygltflib/-/blob/master/CHANGELOG.md) for older versions